webarch-coop/ansible-role-matmo/README.md

         host2.example.org:
 ```

-Only the first four variables above are needed for upgrades, the other variables are only needed for the install, if a `~/.my.cnf` exists the database passwd is taken from there, the database name and user defaults to `matomo_user`, if the first user password is not set a rendom one is generated and sent via SMTP, port 25 on the server to the user.
+Only the first four variables above are needed for upgrades, the other variables are only needed for the install, if a `~/.my.cnf` exists the database passwd is taken from there, the database name and user defaults to `matomo_user`, if the first user password is not set a random one is generated and sent via SMTP, port 25 on the server to the user.

 Then it can be run as follows: